jamezrin/enectiva-faq/README.md

 - Open **content/** folder.
 - Open **lang** folder.
 - Open **1st-section** and **2nd-section** if you have it.
-- Open your file that you have created with a editor markdown. (recommend [ghostwriter](https://wereturtle.github.io/ghostwriter/)).
-You never must modify the date of the filename.
+- Open your file that you have created with a editor markdown. ([ghostwriter](https://wereturtle.github.io/ghostwriter/) is recommended).
+You should never modify the post date

 #### How to organize the content into content directory
 ```txt